Tariffs and regulations

-- A wide range of products must comply with the published standards of the SASO to gain entry
+- A wide range of products must comply with the published standards of the Saudi Arabian Standards Organisation (SASO) to gain entry.

 - Import permits issued by the appropriate Saudi ministry are required for plants, seeds and agricultural machinery.

-- The import of alcoholic beverages, flour, nutmeg, pork, 14-carat gold and a range of prefabricated buildings is prohibited.
+- The import of alcoholic beverages, flour, nutmeg, pork, 14-carat gold, and a range of prefabricated buildings are prohibited.

 - Commercial agencies are limited to Saudi citizens and imports may be made only through such agents.

 - All imported shipments should be properly packed/palletised for handling by a forklift, including material stuffed in FCL containers.
-Pallets exceeding 2000kgs/pcs.
-Should be loaded in open top flat rack containers because pallets/pieces loaded in a standard dry box container are not to exceed 2000kg gross per piece.
+Pallets exceeding 2000 kilograms per piece.
+Should be loaded in open top flat rack containers because pallets/pieces loaded in a standard dry box container are not to exceed 2000 kilogram gross per piece.
 Each package should have proper marks and numbers and be identical to information in the OBL and other shipping documents.

 Product certification, labelling and packaging

 All products, materials and goods must bear the name of the country of manufacture.
-If the consignment does not have printed/embossed/engraved 'made in' or 'product of' legible on its packaging, customs will not permit clearance and the importer's agency will be responsible for returning the goods to the original source.
+If the consignment does not have printed/embossed/engraved phrases 'made in' or 'product of' legible on its packaging, the customs department will not permit the goods to be cleared and the importer's agency will be responsible for returning the goods to the original source.

 Port authorities require a label to be affixed to the inside of the container door indicating the following:

-- the consignee name and address, plus their telex or cable number
+- the consignee name and address, plus their fax number

 - details corresponding with those on the packing list